 -

-SMS shortcodes are suitable for organizations sending or receiving several thousand messages per day or more.
+SMS shortcodes are suitable for organizations sending or receiving several thousand SMS messages per day or more.
 However, they require a very high up-front investment (over $1000), and can often take months to set up.

-- Alphanumeric sender IDs make SMS messages appear to originate from your organization's name, instead of a phone number.
+Alphanumeric sender IDs make SMS messages appear to originate from your organization's name, instead of a phone number.
 However, recipients cannot reply to your messages because there is no phone number; and some mobile networks block/filter messages or change the sender ID.